Updated: Nov 18

 Date of Publication: 12/10/2022

-STDC framework →sustainable growth of your online business.
+STDC framework equals sustainable growth of your online business.
 On social networks, we can find profiles of brands and e-shops whose posts barely get a few likes, comments or shares.
 In short, they fail to reach their audience.
 The problem may lie in the channel that wasn’t chosen appropriately for the given message.
-Thus, it is very important to offer the user exactly what he is looking for, exactly where he is looking for it.

-The most famous marketing models include See – Think – Do – Care framework, presented by Avinash Kaushik.
-According to him, the customer's needs go far beyond the mere desire to buy a product.
+One of the most famous marketing models is the See – Think – Do – Care framework.
+According to this model, the customer's needs go far beyond the mere desire to buy a product.

-As the name of the model suggests, the framework divides the user's thinking and thus the online marketing phase into four steps.
-The central concept is the so-called customer journey.
-By this we mean all the experiences that the customer gets as part of the interactions with the online store.
+As the name of the model suggests, the framework divides the online marketing phase into four steps: (1) Seeing, (2) Thinking, (3) Doing, and (4) Caring.
+A central concept in this model is the so-called customer journey.
+By this we mean all the experiences a customer has when interacting with the online store.

 Let's assume the role of a customer.
-What is the path to conversion?
-First, we spot the product on social networks with acquaintances.
 Perhaps an older item that we have had for many years stops serving us.
-We are definitely not interested in 'buy now' phrases at this stage.
-So, from the marketer's point of view, it doesn't make sense to measure the conversion rate now.
-Rather, we want to support our brand awareness.
+So what would be the path to conversion?
+First, we might spot the product on social networks through acquaintances.
+At this stage, we are definitely not interested in catchy advertising or “buy now” phrases.
+This means that, from a marketer's point of view, it doesn't make sense to measure conversion rate.
+Rather, what is important at this stage is to increase brand awareness.

 It usually takes a while before we put the selected item in the shopping cart.
-First we think about the purchase.
-On the one hand, we may compare the prices of several merchants.
-On the other hand, we think about whether we really need the given product.
-What we pay attention to is its quality, reviews, and possible use.
-Therefore, in the Think stage, the customer's need to learn new information still outweighs the need to buy.
+On the one hand, we may compare the prices of several products before we pick one.
+On the other hand, we may think about whether we really need the item or whether we can wait a little longer.
+In any case, what we pay the most attention to is its quality, use, as well as the product’s positive and negative reviews.
+In the thinking stage, the customer's need to learn new information therefore often outweighs the need to buy.